Pageworks/pjax/README.md

 ### Getting Started

-To begin using Pjax add `"pjax": "github:Pageworks/fuel-pjax#x.x.x"` to your project's `package.json` before running `npm install`.
+To begin using Pjax add `"pjax": "https://github.com/Pageworks/fuel-pjax.git#x.x.x"` to your project's `package.json` before running `npm install`.
+Then you can simple import Pjax using `import Pjax from 'fuel-pjax'`.
 Alternatively you can include `pjax-x.x.x.js` in your project by downloading the compiled and browserified `pjax-x.x.x.js` version and including the script `<script src="pjax-x.x.x.js"></script>` into your HTML document.

 Start by setting up a base layout for your website.
 ```